 Any educator who believes in the power of story and wants to share it with students

-Teachers excited to make space for creating stories, not just analyzing them
+Teachers excited to help students create stories not just analyze them

-School leaders who want to give their students a leg up in college admissions & success (college admissions = storytelling contest)
+Counselors who want to give their students a leg up in college admissions (college admissions = storytelling contest)

 Who it’s for

-Storytelling & Narrative covers many of the Common Core English Language Arts standards for grades 11-12.
-Depending on the text choices you make within the course framework it may be more or less aligned (e.g., we do not require Shakespeare, but you could certainly include him as an example of adapting works between media, which is a part of this class).
+The Storytelling & Narrative curriculum covers many of the Common Core English Language Arts standards for grades 11-12.
+For example, we partially cover the ELA standards for Writing (especially those pertaining to narratives and distribution of stories), for Reading: Literature (especially craft & structure), and speaking & listening (especially those of discussion).
+In our materials, we mark off where we are covering these standards.
+Depending on the choices you make within the curricular framework, Language and Literature standards may be more or less covered (e.g., we don’t teach grammar as part of this course but there are many opportunities to reinforce it; we do not require Shakespeare, but you could include his work as an example of adapting works between media, which is a part of this class).

 The units that comprise Storytelling & Narrative are designed to be taught together as a semester-long elective but may also be slotted into existing English Language Arts courses on a unit-by-unit basis.